$39 Essential • DOCX • 5–10 mins

 Yes, but keep it short and relevant.
 A focused list beats a giant list that looks inflated.

-That’s okay — do not invent them.
+That is okay.
+Do not invent them.
 Emphasise safety, reliability and transferable experience.

 Want yours generated for your exact job ad?